jigarpatel108/HackerRankSQL/README.md

 # HackerRankSQL
-A repository of all my SQL queries submitted in Hacker Rank challenges
+A repository of selected SQL query submissions by me in Hacker Rank Challenges.